jeffreysbrother/generator-tcg/README.md

 A command line utility for The Control Group split testing team.
 An existing directory (the default variation) is cloned and renamed with the desired prefix and suffix.
 The new files will then serve as a variation against which the control will be tested.

-This tool assumes that the user will navigate to the `funnel/source/sections/{section}` directory before running any commands.
-See below for potential modifications to this functionality.
+This tool assumes that the user will navigate to the `funnel/` directory before running any commands.

 ### How to Use:

-When the command "yo tcg" is run in the target directory, you will have to answer four questions.
-Here's an example of how you might answer:
+When the command "yo tcg" is executed, you will have to answer three questions.
+Here's an example of how one might answer:

+* **What section are you working on?** [report-review]
 * **Which directory do you wish to copy?** [ga-33]
 * **What would you like to call it?** [jc-01]